cagix/pandoc-thesis/README.md

 1. Maintain your references in [`references.bib`]

+    Many reference management programs offer Bibtex export.
+One example is [JabRef], which allows you to edit your Bibtex file directly.

 2. Put the title of your thesis, your name and other meta information into the YAML header of [`thesis.md`]